mnaffziger/project-one/README.md

 - Merge cities_airports_hotel_lim.csv (rename country column to ccs2 so it can merge with crime data) with crime_country_data_2023.csv
 - Replace cca2 with Country Tag in merged dataframe
 - Drop Countires with travel bans: Saudi Arabia and Iran
+- Compare the Crime Index csv sourced from Kaggle with the United Nations to attempt to be more granular with international crime info

 ### Fourth Step: Make visuals for cities crime & hotels
 - Make a bar graph for the number of countries in the list of cities